mit-crpg/OpenMOC/docs/source/usersguide/input.rst

 Cells and Universes
 -------------------

 The next step to create a geometry is to instantiate cells which represent unique geometric shapes and use them to construct universes.
 The CSG formulations for cells and universes in OpenMOC are discussed in further detail in :ref:`Cells <cells>` and :ref:`Universes <universes>`, respectively.
-OpenMOC provides the ``CellBasic`` class for cells which are filled by a material.
+OpenMOC provides the ``Cell`` class for regions of space bounded by ``Surface`` halfspaces and which may be filled by a ``Material`` or ``Universe``.
 The following code snippet illustrates how to create cells filled by the fuel and moderator materials.
 Next, the script adds the appropriate halfspace of the circle surface created in the preceding section to each cell.

 .. code-block:: python